-On May 24, 2012, our Board of Directors declared a semi-annual dividend of \$0.115 per share on our common stock for the fiscal year ended April 28, 2012, which was paid on June 25, 2012.
+On November 29, 2012, our Board of Directors declared a semi-annual dividend payment of \$0.115 and a special dividend of \$0.50 per share on our common stock for holders on December 10, 2012 and payable on December 20, 2012.
 Although we expect to continue to pay dividends for the foreseeable future, any and all subsequent dividends will be reviewed regularly and declared by the Board at its discretion.

 We are sometimes required to obtain performance bonds for display installations, and we have a bonding line available through a surety company that provides for an aggregate of \$100.0 million in bonded work outstanding.
-At July 28, 2012, we had \$25.9 million of bonded work outstanding against this line.
+At October 27, 2012, we had \$27.9 million of bonded work outstanding against this line